jonathansick/jonathansick.ca/adsbibdesk/index.md

 With the text selected, right-click and choose `Services > Add to BibDesk`.
 An Automator icon should pop up in your menu bar while the article downloads, and a notification will appear when the import is complete.

-## Using the Application Edition ##

-Users of Mac OS X 10.5 will need to use the *Application* version of *ADS to BibDesk*, which can be downloaded above.
-The operation of this *Application* version is identical to the service except that the text token needs to be copied to the clipboard.
-Then launch the *ADS to BibDesk* application to import the article.

 ## Using the Command Line Edition ##

 Once the script `adsbibdesk` is installed (see above), you can run it with any of the above text tokens to add to add the paper to BibDesk:

     adsbibdesk 1998ApJ...500..525S

-You can also use the `-o` flag to download an article's PDF without adding the paper to BibDesk.
+You can also use the `-o` flag to download an article&rsquo;s PDF without adding the paper to BibDesk.
 Useful for quickly previewing an article.

     adsbibdesk -o 1998ApJ...500..525S